 Having a parent or adult available at all times is non-negotiable in qualifying to provide treatment level foster care with CCR.
 However, read carefully; we do not require a parent to be home all day, nor are single adults denied if they work.
 A parent or adult must be AVAILABLE at all times.
 This is where a dependable, designated support system comes in.
 We spend much time discussing it with prospective single foster parents.

 "I am a single foster parent; it has been more challenging than raising my biological kids solo."

 The population you wish to care for will come with specific requirements and limitations.
-It can be very difficult to care for children with significant trauma without a support system in place.
+It can be tough to care for children with significant trauma without a support system in place.
 CCR requires ALL foster parents to have a backup plan, a designated person who will jump in and help in a split second when needed.
 As no two kids are alike, trauma is different for every child.
-All foster parents must have a flexible work schedule with the ability to adjust in case of an unplanned situation.
+All foster parents must have a flexible work schedule to adjust in case of an unplanned situation.
 There may be times when leaving work early or arriving late is necessary.
-In addition, having some availability for appointments and in-home weekly visits between the hours of 9-5 is required of all foster parents.
+In addition, having availability for appointments and in-home weekly visits between 9-5 is required of all foster parents.

 Many kids in treatment foster care are part of a sibling group.
-Accepting a sibling group is often best suited for a couple with a stay-at-home parent or a single, at-home parent.
+Accepting a sibling group is often best suited for a couple with a stay-at-home parent or a single at-home parent.
 Older teens will require more supervision and boundaries and more driving to and from appointments and extracurricular activities.
-No matter the kids you welcome into your home, one thing is for sure; you will need a dedicated support system in place.
-The majority of our foster parents are married but we do have single, working foster parents who do amazing work with their kiddos.
-Qualifying depends on many things and all agencies are a bit different.
-Read more
+No matter the kids you welcome into your home, one thing is for sure; you will need a reliable support system in place if you are single.